DeepLearnXMU/Structure-Self-Aware/README.md

 # Structure Self-Aware
- Code for " A Structure Self-Aware Model for Discourse Parsing on Multi-Party Dialogues"
+ Code for " A Structure Self-Aware Model for Discourse Parsing on Multi-Party Dialogues"(IJCAI2021)

 ## Dataset